doesdev/scrud/README.md

 # what is this module

-- a blazing fast API server
+- a performance minded API server
 - a resourceful SCRUD based router
 - a collection of tools that allow you to stand up APIs rapidly
 - opinionated